feantuns/basic/README.md

 Você adiciona um novo package e ao rodar `pnpm exec turbo dev` ele roda todos os apps e packages.
 Maneiro.

 Testing out deploy at Vercel.

+Really easy to deploy with Vercel.
+Turborepo was made by them, so it makes sense.

+Trying now to add a dependency only to single project in app.